ALameLlama/carapace/docs/guide/collect.md

 # Collecting DTOs

-The `collect` method allows you to hydrate an array of DTO instances from an array of arrays or a JSON string representing an array.
+The `collect` method allows you to hydrate an array of DTO instances.

 ## Basic Usage